MehedilslamRipon/image-gallery-ollyo/README.md

 4. **Setting Feature Image:**
    - The first image (from left to right) is considered the featured image.
    - The feature image is displayed larger and visually distinct from other images.

+5. **Uploading new images:**
+   - Click on the "Add Images" button located at the bottom right corner of the gallery.
+   - A file selection dialog box will appear.
+   - Navigate to the image file you wish to upload and select it.
+   - Click on the "Open" button.

 ## Functionality